Please note that Tapas no longer supports Internet Explorer.

 Not because someone told him—no one bothered—but because his name was printed wrong on the roster.

-He stood at the edge of the Upbringers’ Citadel courtyard, watching hundreds of recruits line up in precise rows.
+He stood at the edge of the Upbringers' Citadel front gate, watching hundreds of recruits line up in the courtyard in precise rows.
 Uniforms crisp.
-Shuryoku faintly humming beneath their skin like restrained lightning.
+Shuryoku faintly humming beneath their skin like restrained thunder.
 Excitement buzzed in the air, thick and restless.

 Royushi felt none of it.